JRCSTU/wltp/README.rst

     but you have to remember not commit this change.

-Then you can install all project's dependencies using the :file:`setup.py` script:
+Then you can install all project's dependencies in *`development mode* using the :file:`setup.py` script:

 .. code-block:: console